Windows Media Player Won’t Find Album Info- Step by Step Guide

 7. Restart the windows after turning off the Windows media player.

-8. Open the windows feature again as you did before,
+8. Open the Windows feature again as you did before,

-9. Now, select the windows media player check box, and click ok to reinstall the windows media player.
+9. Now, select the Windows media player check box, and click OK to reinstall the Windows media player.

-Consequently, Windows 7’s Windows media player no longer displays a new genre, title, cover art, director, and artist metadata.
+Consequently, Windows 7’s media player no longer displays a new genre, title, cover art, director, and artist metadata.

 See Also: How to Reinstall Windows 10 Without Losing Data